holcombheather/data-structures-and-algorithms/401-challenges/class-06/README.md

 - Partnered with Emmanuel Gonzales for Whiteboarding exercise
 - Referenced this article for more information on linked lists [Implementing a Linked List in ES6 JavaScript](https://javascript.plainenglish.io/implementing-a-linked-list-in-es6-javascript-be896ed51d5f)
 - Asked ChatGPT for help writing tests.
-Used prompt ""
+Used prompt "Can you help me write tests for my javascript code to ensure the functionality can prove the following: Can successfully add a node to the end of the linked list and can successfully add multiple nodes to the end of a linked list"
+  - Then used the response as a blueprint for the remaining tests as well.